quasarframework/quasar-framework.org/source/guide/quasar-app-configuration.md

   reloadOnRestart: true
 ```

-### 'responsive' object
+### 'responsive' Object
-[Live Preview with Responsive View](/guide/cli-commands.html#Responsive_Live_Preview) configuration.
+[Live Preview with Responsive View](/guide/cli-commands.html#Responsive-Live-Preview) configuration.
 Read more about configuration properties [here](http://www.browsersync.io/docs/options/).
 Example of default configuration which is merged with user specific one:
 ``` yml
 responsive:
   port: 3100